SBOE Member District 3

 Board Term: Jan.
 1, 2019 - Jan.
 1, 2023

 Marisa B. Pérez-Díaz, the District 3 State Board of Education member, was elected to the Board of Education in November 2012 and took office on Jan.
 1, 2013.
 She is the youngest Latina, nationally, to have ever been elected to serve on a State Board of Education and is now serving her third term on the board having been re-elected in 2014 and 2018.
 Perez-Diaz served on the Committee on Instruction from January 2013 to December 2016.
 Since January 2017, she has served as vice chair of the Committee on School Initiatives.
+She now serves as a member of the Committee on School Finance/Permanent School Fund which oversees the Permanent School Fund, the nation's largest education endowment.
+The committee also oversees policies for some funding and auditing functions.

 During her time on the Board, Pérez-Díaz has been instrumental in the redevelopment of high school graduation requirements, the update and approval of the Long-Range Plan for Texas Public Education and the rebranding of the Permanent School Fund.
 Additionally, she has been a leading voice in the fight to approve and implement Mexican American Studies and African American Studies courses for high school credit in Texas.